Owner-Builder Home Loans

 If you’re looking to build your own home but don’t want to work with a licensed builder, you need to submit your own building plans to the local council and be granted building permits.
 Once this has been approved, you then need to apply to the local government authority for an owner builder license.

 Finance-wise, owner builder loans can be a little complex, which is why working with a mortgage broker is recommended to ensure the correct steps are taken.
 Hunter Galloway is a construction loan specialists and can assist you with this.
 Here’s some further information to get you started.

 - Bring a copy of your owner builder permit

 Only a few select lenders will approve owner builder loans – if you have equity, and the guidelines can be tough.
 Therefore by providing all the required documents and accurate information, it will make the process easier.

 For Australia owner builder loans, you are able to borrow 95% of the project cost if you’re a licensed builder.
 Otherwise, if you’re not a builder you will be limited to 60% of the land value plus construction costs.

 At present, banks are extremely conservative when it comes to owner builder loans due to the high incident rate when it comes to going over budget or not following through with the building phase.
 Due to this, banks and building societies have removed funding for those building their own home.
 Yet if you are a licensed builder or have trade experience, you will be considered lower risk.

 Hunter Galloway will help set this up for you.
 We will compare the most competitive lenders and look at cost estimates for the bank.
 We will also sort out the loan application for you.

-Can you offer me some advice when it comes to owner builder construction?
+Can you offer me some advice when it comes to

 We’ve seen a lot of good and unfortunately bad situations too, within the finance industry when it comes to owner builder loans.
 However, some best practices include: